HanneWhitt/llm-aligned-rl/README.md

 ## **2.** Summary of approach
 This work describes an attempt to quickly produce an RL agent trained to behave in closer alignment to human values using feedback from an LLM.
 The approach taken comprised the following major steps:

-1. **Task environment.** Selection of a small grid-based repesentation of domestic setting called ‘Homegrid’, modified from original research by Lin et al. [[1]](#lin).
+1. **[Task environment.](#41-task-environment)** Selection of a small grid-based repesentation of domestic setting called ‘Homegrid’, modified from original research by Lin et al. [[1]](#lin).
 Edits made so that the environment contained three important objects, placed at random: a robot (agent), a fruit (task target), and a cat (an item of moral value) which could be crushed if the robot passed over it (moral violation).

-2. **Training a naive policy.** A policy was trained using PPO with a reward function dependent only on completion of the task (find the fruit).
+2. **[Training a naive policy.](#42-training-a-naive-policy)** A policy was trained using PPO with a reward function dependent only on completion of the task (find the fruit).
 As expected, the resulting policy crushes the cat in a high proportion of episodes, demonstrating misaligned behaviour.

-3. **LLM supervision.** The sequences of images representing 10,000 episodes sampled from the naive policy were submitted to GPT-4o-mini, each prefaced by a prompt requesting simple binary feedback on whether the agent's actions align with human values.
+3. **[LLM supervision.](#43-llm-supervision)** The sequences of images representing 10,000 episodes sampled from the naive policy were submitted to GPT-4o-mini, each prefaced by a prompt requesting simple binary feedback on whether the agent's actions align with human values.
 Importantly, no specification was made that the cat is of value.

-4. **Reward model.** Based on the 10,000 responses, a reward model (RM) was trained to predict the LLM feedback from the sequence of images representing an episode.
+4. **[Reward model.](#44-reward-model)** Based on the 10,000 responses, a reward model (RM) was trained to predict the LLM feedback from the sequence of images representing an episode.
 A high accuracy of 97.6% was achieved on a held-out test set of 2,000 randomly selected samples.

-5. **RL from LLM feedback**.
-LLM feedback was integrated into the PPO reward function via the reward model, and a new agent was trained which was much less likely to kill the cat.
+5. **[RL from LLM feedback.](#45-rl-from-llm-feedback)** LLM feedback was integrated into the PPO reward function via the reward model, and a new agent was trained which was much less likely to kill the cat.

-The remainder of this work begins with a summary of the key findings from this experiment in the next section.
-Next, the steps 1-5 given above, and their respective results, are discussed in detail in the numbered subsections within *Methods and Results*.
-Finally, limitations and weaknesses of the technique are discussed, both in the context of this specific experiment, and the wider potential for weaknesses of RL from LLM feedback in more advanced agents, with some proposals being made for future work addressing these problems.
+The remainder of this work begins with a summary of the [key findings](#3-key-findings) from this experiment in the next section.
+Next, the steps 1-5 given above, and their respective results, are discussed in detail in the numbered subsections within [*Methods and Results*](#4-methods-and-results).
+Finally, [limitations and weaknesses](#5-limitations-and-future-work) of the technique are discussed, both in the context of this specific experiment, and the wider potential for weaknesses of RL from LLM feedback in more advanced agents, with some proposals being made for future work addressing these problems.

 <!---
 ILLUSTRATION OF TECHNIQUE?